exosphere-project/exosphere/README.md

 Do not enable this by default.

-Until the permanent solution has been implemented, do not use the terminal or server dashboard functionality over untrusted networks, and do not type or transfer any sensitive information into a server via a terminal window or dashboard view.
+Until the permanent solution has been implemented, please do not use the terminal or server dashboard functionality over untrusted networks, and do not type or transfer any sensitive information into a server via a terminal window or dashboard view.

+## Collaborate

+[Real-time chat](https://c-mart.sandcats.io/shared/ak1ymBWynN1MZe0ot1yEBOh6RF6fZ9G2ZOo2xhnmVC5) (sign in with email or GitHub)

 ## Package Exosphere as a distributable Electron app